Green Light teams: Kamikaze missions

-Because of the vast difficulty and extreme danger that came along with handling SADMs, the extreme versions of transportation needed for the tactical nuclear weapon, and the stealth-like, perfect manner in which the missions had to be executed, Green Light Teams are comparable to the Japanese kamikaze pilots.
-The general thought of many of the members of these Green Light Teams was that these missions were near suicidal.
-One Green Light Team member, Louis Frank Napoli, said of the missions: "We were kamikaze pilots without the airplanes".
-Robert Deifel, another Green Light Team member, said of the missions: "There was no room for error...
+Because of the vast difficulty and extreme danger that came along with handling SADMs, the extreme versions of transportation needed for the tactical nuclear weapon, and the stealth-like, perfect manner in which the missions had to be executed, Green Light teams are comparable to the Japanese kamikaze pilots.
+The general thought of many of the members of these Green Light teams was that these missions were near suicidal.
+One Green Light team member, Louis Frank Napoli, said of the missions: "We were kamikaze pilots without the airplanes".
+Robert Deifel, another Green Light team member, said of the missions: "There was no room for error...
 We had to be absolutely perfect".
+In many cases, the soldiers involved never saw an extraction plan; according to one Green Light team member, "You were under the impression that you were expendable."

 The risk was extremely prevalent when discussing the possible time frame for when these atomic devices could ignite on a mechanical timer.
 This timer would become less efficient and more risky the longer the duration of the timer was set.
 The team members had been informed that the timers could go off up to eight minutes earlier than desired and even thirteen minutes after expected.
 This would obviously create a time crisis for the Green Light team members operating the mission.
 If the team members were instructed to bury the nuclear device, they certainly may have been able to evade the explosion, but radioactive fallout could still cause heavy damage.
+The official minimum safe distance was 732 meters; this minimum was frequently disregarded by the teams who often considered their missions "suicide missions."